Brand Creation – Spec Work

 Millennials like to learn about new things in an environment where they do not need to worry about judgement.
 Wine especially, which pointed towards why so many were drinking wine in their homes rather than out at bars.

-Tasting notes are presented on what looks like a page from a notebook, with information about the wine presented so that customers can learn more about the wines that they do and don’t like.
+Tasting notes would accompany the wine on what appears to be a page from a lab notebook so customers could learn about the wines that they enjoyed.

 It was important to focus on the insight that our audience likes wine, they just don’t like the social pressures that come from how you’re supposed to and not supposed to drink wine.
 We eliminated those elements from the tasting experience and gave power back to the customer to experiment with their taste.